 Several exciting trends have perked up the PC monitor market over the past couple of years.
 Screens with 4K resolutions have offered unparalleled sharpness, and 21:9 panels provide a widescreen experience that’s great for games and movies.

-Samsung’s VA-based S34E790C is the first screen we’ve seen from the next wave of display: curved PC monitors.
+The VA-based Samsung S34E790C is the first screen we’ve seen from the next wave of display: curved PC monitors.
 The gentle arcing design of this screen is supposed to improve immersion during games and movies and make work easier, too, thanks to the greater desktop space on offer.

 The Samsung isn’t the first 21:9 panel we've put through its paces, but it is the first curved screen to be tested.
 Its 34in diagonal also makes it the biggest 21:9 screen we've seen.